-We form three different measures of political and social debate to serve as non-price factors-activities intended to inform or influence the behaviors of either voters or lawmakers.
+We form three different measures of political and social debate to serve as non-price factors.
+We view these as measures of activities intended to inform or influence the behaviors of either voters or lawmakers.

 First, we establish a proxy relevant to the intensity of political debate around cigarettes using tobacco industry spending on political donations to state politicians.
 To do so, we use a component of the Database on Ideology, Money in Politics, and Elections (DIME) (Bonica 2013).
 DIME contains information on approximately 100 million donations made by individuals, political action committees, and corporations to candidates in local, state, and federal elections